Electric Trucks? Diesel Engines Are Still King.

 Fleets and OEMs agreed.

-George Survant, Senior Director of Fleet Relations at NTEA — The Association for the Work Truck Industry, said biodiesel is favored among work trucks for its quality and good performance.
+George Survant, former Senior Director of Fleet Relations at NTEA — The Association for the Work Truck Industry, said biodiesel is favored among work trucks for its quality and good performance.

 “Biodiesel stands on its own and has earned its way to the top of the heap,” he said.